Shafiq-Kyazze/GazProm-Data-Engineering-Project/README.md

 ***Aims***
- 1. Contruction of  data models using an ORM i.e SQL-Alchemy.
+ 1. Construction of  data models using an ORM ideally SQL-Alchemy.
- 2. Data   manipulation using pandas
+ 2. Data  manipulation
- 3. Data Validation data before it is uploaded to the Database
+ 3. Data Validation  before data upload to the Database
  4. Python module that obtains different views from the database

 .